SimplifyJobs/Summer2025-Internships/CONTRIBUTING.md

 Thank you for your interest in contributing to the Pitt CSC and Simplify internship list!

 Below, you'll find the guidelines for our repository.
 If you have any questions, please create an [issue](https://github.com/pittcsc/Summer2024-Internships/issues/new) here.
+> If you're new to using git, check out these guides for [forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and [creating pull-requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 ## Finding an Internship to Add
 We ask that the internships that you add meet some requirements.
 Specifically, your internship must